 When you’ve found your campground and it’s time to relax, you’ll be able to enjoy entertainment on the 50” LED 4K TV in the living or bedroom area.

 And you can get your favorite channels using the Winegard Rayzar Automatic Digital TV Antenna, but you can also use the satellite dish prep on the roof to install your own custom setup if you choose.

 Best Class A Diesel Motorhomes: Thor Motor Coach Tuscany 40RT

 Exterior Height: 12’9”

 GVWR: 38,600 pounds

-The Thor Motor Coach Tuscany 40RT is the final selection on our list, but this best class A brand diesel motorhome is no slouch.
+The Thor Motor Coach Tuscany 40RT is the final selection on our list, but this best class A motorhome for full-time living is no slouch.

 If you’re stoked about spending time outdoors when you’re parked at a new campground, you can still enjoy protection from sun and rain under the dual, roof-mounted power patio awnings with integrated LED lighting.